|22nd December |

 Playboy is shown free to air (or at least open to general entertainment subscribers) on UK satellite (and presumably cable).
 Ofcom have recently issued 3 statements restricting what can be shown on open TV.

 policy is that any material created with the intention of sexual arousal, however mild, is banned from open TV.
-And for those that pay subscriptions for PIN protected adult specialist channels, then all you get for your money is lame
+And for those that pay subscriptions for PIN protected adult specialist channels, then all you get for your money is lame softcore.

 The final part of licensee Karen Murphy’s foreign satellite football appeal will be heard on 25 and 26 June.

 High Court judges will hear arguments on the legality of screening football in pubs using foreign satellite systems under European

 Judges ruled against Murphy last December, saying the satellite signal was broadcast from England and the fee payable was to Sky and not Greek channel Nova.

 But Murphy’s team were told they could argue their case under